 Are trying your best in sports but not reaching your peak?

-No matter how much training you do you seem to be under par?
+No matter how much training you do, you do you seem to be under par?

 Do you know you could do better but can’t seem to focus your mind enough?

-Would you like help from an athletics high achiever who also practices professional hypnotherapy?
+Would you like help from an athletic high achiever who also practises professional hypnotherapy?

 Some went on to gain international titles and others simply enjoyed improving their game.
 I still use clinical hypnotherapy in my practice in Sydney today to help sports people improve their performance.